Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/assets/state.png)

 I hope you have enjoyed this post and have learned something new.
 You can find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/code) page.
-You can also look at the [Demo template project](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments) or even create your own projects and workflows from that [template repository](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments). :heart:
+You can also look at the demo project or even create your own projects and workflows from the demo project [template repository](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments). :heart:

 ### _Author_